 Source: Raworth, K. (2017).
 Doughnut Economics: Seven Ways to Think Like a 21st Century Economist

 We have downscaled five planetary boundary indicators (climate change, phosphorus loading, nitrogen loading, freshwater use, and land-use change) to per capita equivalents, and compared these to consumption-based environmental indicators (i.e. footprints) at the national scale.
 In addition to these, we have included two separate footprint indicators (ecological footprint and material footprint) and compared these to their suggested maximum sustainable levels.
 The result is seven biophysical indicators in comparison to their respective boundaries (Table 1).
-The per capita boundaries assume a global population of seven billion people.
+See the Country Trends and Country Comparisons pages for specific biophysical boundaries in different years for each study.
 All seven indicators are consumption-based measures that account for international trade.

 Table 1: Biophysical Indicators and Boundaries

 To assess social outcomes, we have used a set of eleven social indicators that are common to studies following the safe and just space framework, and the social objectives contained in the United Nations Sustainable Development Goals.
-For each of these indicators we have identified a threshold value consistent with a “good life” for a nation’s citizens (Table 2).
+For each of these indicators we have identified a minimum threshold value consistent with a “good life” for a nation’s residents (Table 2).
+See the Country Trends and Country Comparisons pages for specific social thresholds defined for each study.
 Although the choice of the social thresholds is undoubtedly subjective, we believe each constitutes a reasonable assessment of a level of performance consistent with meeting basic needs.
-See the scientific journal article for more information, including a full discussion of the biophysical and social indicators, data sources, and analytic framework.
-Feel free to contact us with any questions or comments.

 Table 2: Social Indicators and Thresholds